dig Command in Linux: DNS Lookup

 google.com.
 494 IN MX 50 alt4.aspmx.l.google.com.

-To find the authoritative name servers for our specific domain use the ns option:
+To find the authoritative name servers for a specific domain, use the ns option:

 dig +nocmd google.com ns +noall +answer